xingyix/andyzzh.github.io/README.md

 Introduction:

-  People cannot upload large files which is more than 100MB sometimes, the author provide his solution here.
+  People cannot upload large files which are more than 100MB sometimes, the author provides his solution here.

   If there are two larger files like file1 and file 2 in commit history, then the solution command is: